Chart Color Schemes

 Employment conditions in Cannon Hill demonstrate exceptional strength compared to most Australian markets

-Cannon Hill has an educated workforce with strong representation in professional services.
-Its unemployment rate was 2.7% as of June 2025.
+Cannon Hill has an educated workforce with strong professional services representation.
+Its unemployment rate was 2.7% in September 2025, lower than Greater Brisbane's 4.0%.

 Frequently Asked Questions - Employment